Classic Shortbread Cookies

 Basic Shortbread Cookies

-This classic shortbread cookie recipe calls for only 4 ingredients and results in deliciously buttery and slightly sweet cookies!
-The cookies are delicious plain, or can be dipped in chocolate, or made into a sandwich cookie with jam or lemon curd.
+This classic shortbread cookie recipe calls for only 4 ingredients and results in deliciously buttery and slightly sweet cookies.
+Use cookie cutters to cut-out fun shapes!

 Ingredients